yagizberk020/guess-a-number/README.md

 # guess-a-number
- computer randomly picks a number and u will guess it
+ computer randomly picks a number and you will guess it